- PAGE SETTINGSClick on the gear to simplify view

 2) Electrical Engineering focuses on the design and distribution of electricity within machines.
 A robot must have a power source for electricity in order to turn on.
 A robot’s power source may be a battery or an electrical outlet that it plugs into.
 Imagine how the human heart pumps blood from the heart to the rest of our organs for our bodies to function.
 Similarly, a battery or power source is like the robot’s “heart” which supplies electricity to the rest of the robot’s body parts so that the robot can function.
 For electricity to move throughout the robot’s body, it must have a network of wires and circuits through which electricity can travel.
 This is similar to how human bodies have veins and arteries for blood to travel through to reach organs in the human body.

-3) Computer Engineering involves the design of circuits, computers.
-A computer is a robot’s brain which is a complex network of electrical circuits like nerves.
+3) Computer Engineering involves the design of circuits and computers.
+A computer is a robot’s brain, which is a complex network of electrical circuits, like nerves.
 These circuits come together to help the robot store information (memory) and to make decisions.
-Computer engineers design the computer of a robot.
-Computer engineers may also work on a system’s software.
-However, the design of complex software systems is often the domain of software engineering, which is usually considered a separate discipline.
-Desktop computers represent a tiny fraction of the devices a computer engineer might work on, as computer-like architectures are now found in a range of devices including video game consoles and DVD players.
+Computer engineers design the computer or “brain” of a robot.

 4) Software Engineering is the study of how computers function and process information.
 For humans to move their arms, our brain must send a message to the arm telling it to move.
 This message is similar to a computer program/code.
 The program/code dictates the way a robot behaves and functions.
 This is essentially the robot’s “personality.”